RavKookTorah.org

 After commanding us to commemorate the date we left Egypt, the Torah also instructs us to transmit these memories to the next generation.

-"On that day, you must tell your child, 'It is because of this that God acted for me when I left Egypt.'"
-(Ex.
-13:8)
+“On that day you shall tell your child, ‘It is because of this that God acted for me when I left Egypt.'”
+(Exodus 13:8)

 The wording, however, is unclear.
 "Because of this" — what does the word 'this' refer to?
 What is the reason that, for its sake, God performed the signs and miracles in Egypt?